AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/rule-editor-core-components.md

 ### E. Tasti Done e cancel {#done-and-cancel-buttons}

 Il **[!UICONTROL Fine]** per salvare una regola. È possibile salvare una regola incompleta.
-Tuttavia, i dati incompleti non sono validi e non vengono eseguiti.
+Tuttavia, gli incompleti vengono non valido e non vengono eseguiti.
 Le regole salvate in un oggetto modulo vengono elencate quando si lanciare la regola editor successiva dallo stesso oggetto modulo. È possibile gestire regole esistenti in questa visualizzazione.
 Per ulteriori informazioni, vedere [Gestire le regole](rule-editor.md#p-manage-rules-p).

-Il **[!UICONTROL Annulla]** il pulsante elimina tutte le modifiche apportate a una regola e chiude l’editor di regole.
+Il **[!UICONTROL Annulla]** pulsante elimina tutte le modifiche apportate a un regola e chiude il regola editor.

-## Scrivi regole {#write-rules}
+## Scrivere regole {#write-rules}

-Puoi scrivere regole utilizzando l’editor di regole visive <!-- or the code editor.
+È possibile scrivere regole utilizzando i regola editor visivi <!-- or the code editor.
 When you launch the rule editor the first time, it opens in the visual editor mode.
 You can switch to the code editor mode and write rules.
 However, if you write or modify a rule in code editor, you cannot switch to the visual editor for that rule unless you clear the code editor.
 When you launch the rule editor next time, it opens in the mode that you used last to create rule. -->

 Vediamo innanzitutto come scrivere regole utilizzando l’editor visivo.